leeper/expcourse/Slides/index.md

 # Slides #

-Slides will be posted after class, if not before
+Slides will be posted after class, if not before.

 | Slides |
 | ------ |
 | [Week 1](Week01.html) |

 <!--
 | [Week 2](Week02.html) |
 | [Week 3](Week03.html) |